 Types of Literary Paradox

 Example: In George Orwell’s 1984 (1949), the Party’s slogans—War is Peace, Freedom is Slavery, Ignorance is Strength—construct an institutional paradox.
-These are not random reversals but deliberate contradictions that maintain control by destroying logic itself.
-They operate less as irony and more as a reality built from coerced contradiction.
+These are not random reversals but contradictions that maintain control by destroying the basis of logic.
+They function as a reality built solely from coerced opposition.

 Why Writers Use It